-Among the other ceremonies in Scrum, Sprint Planning is arguably the most important and fundamental event.
+Among all ceremonies in Scrum, Sprint Planning is arguably the most important and fundamental event.
 It should not be underestimated, because too many things depend on this meeting regarding the future of the product and the entire Scrum team.

 What is the role of the Sprint Planning meeting in Scrum?
 What is exactly done in Sprint Planning?
-How should Scrum teams plan work to be performed within Sprints?
+How should Scrum teams plan work for Sprints?
 Let’s get the answers to these (and other) questions right now!

 What is Sprint Planning?

 As you probably know, every project in Scrum is broken into time blocks called sprints.
 They usually last for 2-4 weeks.
 Sprint Planning is a Scrum ceremony that takes place at the very beginning of each sprint.

 During the meeting, the entire team meets to define which backlog items will be handled in the next sprint.

 This meeting is a great opportunity to get the entire team together and collaborate to determine what everyone is responsible for over the next sprint.
 Remember that a team that clearly understands its exact goals is a happy team.

 The key goal of this event is to determine the following:

 - What should we build before the end of the sprint?